What is Coworking?

 But how can you choose the one that would suit you best?
 Let’s take a look at a few different types of coworking spaces and help you decide.

-Open (conventional) coworking spaces are what usually comes to mind when people think of coworking.
+Open (conventional) coworking spaces are what usually come to mind when people think of coworking.
 They provide an open and collaborative environment where everyone is welcome to use the space whenever and however they want.

 Those spaces are normally equipped with desks, designated places to socialize, with a kitchen or a coffee corner and small meeting rooms.